dinki/View-Assist/View Assist dashboard and views/README.md

 * Edit clock card to use default_background variable in VA device attributes
 * Look at using default dashboard in VA device config so things like buttons can be more dynamic (weather button on clock screen) -- fixed by making it relative instead of absolute.
 Uses current dashboard.
 * Update YAML template device config to reflect changes made making these unnecessary to define manually
+* Add new VA Assist listening CSS
+* Use VA device assist bar type to determine which to show when called